zyantific/zydis-rs/README.md

 Rust language bindings for the [Zydis library](https://github.com/zyantific/zydis), a fast and lightweight x86/x86-64 disassembler.

 ## Building
-Please make sure your system meets [all requirements](https://rust-lang-nursery.github.io/rust-bindgen/requirements.html) to be able to use `bindgen`.
+Please make sure you have at least Rust 1.28 installed.
 Then, just invoke:

 ```
 cargo build